juju/docs/src/en/charms-storage-k8s.md

         hostPath:
           path: "/mnt/data/vol1"

+The storage classes names must be prefixed with the name of the model in use.
+We've included the model name of 'lxd-k8s-model' in various places to emphasise the importance of the model.

-We will show how to create Juju storage pools using our newly-defined storage classes in section [Creating storage pools][#creating-storage-pools].
+We'll show how to create Juju storage pools using our newly-created volumes in section [Creating storage pools][#creating-storage-pools].

+!!!
+Important:
+    Once a static volume is used, it is never re-used, even if the unit/pod is terminated and the volume is released.
+Just as static volumes are manually created, they must also be manually removed.

 ### External storage

 Although the recommended approach is to use Juju-managed storage, Juju does